Digital technologies professional learning

 - For information on the update to standards and resources, go to: DT & HM Level 2 and 3 achievement standards and resources now available

-Networks of Expertise
+Networks of Expertise for digital technologies

 Networks of Expertise support subject associations and broader networks used by teachers and school leaders.
 The focus is building teacher capability at school/kura and Kāhui Ako at regional and national levels to deliver rich, locally relevant learning experiences across the curriculum.